microsoft/AzureTipsAndTricks/blog/tip2.md

 ---
 type: post
-title: "Part 2 - Quickly change themes in the Azure Portal"
+title: "Tip 2 - Quickly change themes in the Azure Portal"
 excerpt: "Learn how to quickly change themes in the Azure Portal"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-08-21 17:00:00